-Main organizers: Prof. Dr. Frank Bertoldi and Dr. Aarti Nagarajan
+Main organizers: Prof. Dr. Frank Bertoldi , Prof. Dr. Peter Schneider and Maude Charmetant

-Welcome to the homepage of the Seminar on Astronomy and Astrophysics (astro830), a four credit point elective course in the Master of Astrophysics program at the Argelander Institute for Astronomy, at the University of Bonn .
-Students give a talk, and answer relevant questions afterwards, based on a recently published research paper, as suggested by the supervisors.
+Welcome to the homepage of the Seminar on Astronomy and Astrophysics (astro830), a four-credits point elective course in the Master of Astrophysics program at the Argelander Institute for Astronomy, at the University of Bonn .
+Students give a talk and answer relevant questions afterwards, based on a recently published research paper, as suggested by the supervisors.
 Students should discuss the topic, the content and the presentation of their supervisor prior to giving it.

-If you are having trouble finding a topic this semester please email Aarti Nagarajan before the registration deadline to help you resolve this.
-In rare cases, a third talk may be scheduled on the same Monday due to the limited slots available.
+If you are having trouble finding a topic this semester please email Maude Charmetant before the registration deadline to help you resolve this.

 Time and Place

 Mondays, 14.00 ---> 15.30, (COVID-19 : on ZOOM) Lecture Hall 0.012, AIfA.

 The AstroSem introductory session will be on Monday the 12 of April 2021 at 14.00.
 The talks cannot be scheduled before the de-registration date (02.05.2021).
 The latest date available for scheduling a talk this semester is 12.07.2021.
 Please note: exceptionally want to stay at a different time and / or place, please check the timetable below!

 Very important : Registration happend on the e-Campus webpage.